StephenbDennis/SmartController/README.md

 This file needs to have a list of the Id's of the tags that will be detected.
 By default no tags are included.

+If multiple cameras are being used I had issues with both instances of the apriltag code using the tags.yaml I resolved this by using two files, one for each camera.
+These files are found in the repo.

 The family of tag you will be searching for is set up in the config/settings.yaml file.
 By default it is set to search for tags in the
 36h11 family.